Where it all began....

 TRIO SSS Graduation 2018

-My day job with TRIO SSS is to work individually with college students to support them as they pursue their bachelor’s degrees.
+My day job with TRIO SSS (for 8 years) was to work individually with college students to support them as they pursue their bachelor’s degrees.

 TRIO SSS is a federally grant-funded program specifically for first-generation students, Pell-eligible students, and students with disabilities.

-I help my students transition into the university, trouble-shoot academic issues, strategize around their major and extra-curricular experiences, navigate financial aid, build financial literacy, and plan for their future.
+I helped my students transition into the university, trouble-shoot academic issues, strategize around their major and extra-curricular experiences, navigate financial aid, build financial literacy, and plan for their future.

 Slide